aranbarri/motion-detector-mailsender/README.md

 ## 🛠 Customize
 - Adjust motion sensitivity with the `DIFF_THRESHOLD` environment variable.
-- Change the capture resolution in `camera_config` in the Python script.
+- Change the capture resolution the same way.
 - Modify the email logic to send to multiple addresses or use other services (e.g. Telegram, Discord).

 ---